murafba/Rainfall-Prediction-App/README.md

 ![Use Case Diagram](https://github.com/murafba/Rainfall-Prediction-App/blob/main/src/gui/Gambar%20IV-10%20Diagram%20Use%20Case.drawio.png?raw=true "Usecase Diagram")
 *Fig. 1 Use Case Diagram*

-### 5.1 Predicting rainfall from a dataset
+### 5.1 Predicting Rainfall From A Dataset
-Use case 1 is implemented on the app's Homepage.
+Use case 1 is implemented on the app's homepage.
 This page is utilized to conduct research on rainfall prediction to find the lowest MAPE value using genetic algorithm parameters: generation size, population size, crossover rate, and mutation rate.
 Afterwards, click the button to initiate the program.
 > [!CAUTION]
 > The values that can be input for crossover rate and mutation rate are limited to a range between 0 and 1!
 > If they are outside of this range, the program will display an error message.
 Additionally, each parameter only accepts numerical input data.

-Below is an example of the home page:
+Below is the display of the homepage:

 ![Homepage](https://github.com/murafba/Rainfall-Prediction-App/blob/main/src/gui/Screenshot%202023-12-28%20224822.png?raw=true "Homepage")
 *Fig. 2 Homepage*

+### 5.2 Predicting Rainfall From New Data
+Use case 2 is implemented on the 'Manual Forecasting' page.
+This page is used to predict rainfall values from new data.
+The boundaries of the fuzzy membership functions used are taken from the chromosome that had the lowest MAPE value during the research, which was 27.8%.
+After inputting attribute values for temperature, air humidity, air pressure, and wind speed, click the 'Predict' button.
+Here iss the display of the 'Manual Forecasting' page.